ACA Insurers Still Reject 1 in 5 Claims, Leaving Millions With Unpaid Bills

 Few Consumers Challenge Denied Claims

-Despite 8.8 million denied claims in 2024, very few consumers challenge denials through formal appeals:
+Of 8.8 million denied claims in 2024, very few consumers challenged denials through formal appeals:

-• Fewer than 1 per 10 million denied claims reached external appeal with an independent reviewer
+• Fewer than one per 10 million denied claims reached external appeal with an independent reviewer.

-Consumer awareness remains low.
 Only 40% of Marketplace enrollees know they have a right to an independent external review, according to KFF's 2023 survey.
-Marketplace enrollees (34%) were less likely to know about external appeal rights compared to those with Medicare (58%) and Medicaid (45%).
+Enrollees with ACA plans (34%) were less likely to know about external appeal rights compared to those with Medicare (58%) and Medicaid (45%).

-Some denied claims are later paid after resubmission without formal appeals.
-Persistence can pay off even without navigating the formal appeals process.
+Some denied claims get paid after resubmission without formal appeals.
+Persistence pays off even without the full appeals process.

 Why Denial Rates Matter During Open Enrollment